eccx400/5-Vitals-Visualization/README.md

 The data are then sorted to form a dataframe with each of the vital's itemid and their corresponding chart time, and then merged into the visualization table which will be printed to the 'Visualization' sheet on the report.
+The data is then taken from the Visualization sheet and charted under a new 'Report' sheet.
+In the report sheet, the prescription and GCS table values are also listed.

+The completed batch files will be stored in folders of their ICD9 disease values, which are listed below.
+The subjects which match these values can be found in the folders above.

 ICD9 disease values:
 - 460-466  Acute Respiratory Infections